 Once demand is clear, the next step is platform selection.

-A white label chatbot platform should support your agency’s full resale model.
+A whitelabel chatbot should support your agency’s full resale model.
 It should not only let you change colors or logos.
 It should help you brand, manage, price, and scale client delivery.

 The points below show what agencies should check before choosing a platform.
 However, it is only a buying checklist, not a full platform comparison.